Our16bitwars/Hi/README.md

 I may sometimes zone out // check my socials or busy.
 I'm sorry if i don't see you.
 Please whisp in any case.

-If i hide behind someone completely, showing like almost nothing of my skin or have "dni/dniu___" it means either im not mentally okay to interact in that moment or im being comforted by someone.
+If i hide behind someone completely, showing like almost nothing of my skin or have "dni/dniu___" it means either im not mentally okay to interact in that moment, im being comforted by someone or just tired/drained.

 My closest friends are....